gabrielpasv/DevOps-Challenge-Gabriel-L2/README.md

 ## Deploy Environment

-Clone this repository and navigate to the root folder.
+Clone this repository and navigate to its folder.

 Run ```terraform init``` to initialize terraform and download the modules.